Coffea Arabica: The Secrets of Your Favorite Coffee’s Origin

 The Art of Cultivating Coffea Arabica

-The Arabica plant thrives in altitudes ranging from 2,000 to 6,000 feet, with optimal temperatures hovering between 60 and 70 degrees Fahrenheit.
-The plant demands shaded environments, abundant rainfall, and well-drained soil with a slightly acidic pH level.
+In practice, the plant thrives at altitudes from about 2,000 to 6,000 feet, with sweet-spot temperatures hovering between 60 and 70 degrees Fahrenheit.
+It wants dappled shade rather than blazing direct sun, abundant but well-timed rainfall, and well-drained soil with a slightly acidic pH.
+Get any of those badly wrong and you don’t just lose yield, you lose flavor.

 The Perfect Harvest: Timing and Method

-Join us in the next segment, where we’ll take a closer look at the processing methods employed to transform these green coffee beans into the high-quality brew that fuels morning conversations and powers our days.
+Next up, we’ll look at how those green coffee beans get transformed into the high-quality brew that fuels morning conversations and powers entire workdays.

 The Flavor Profile: A Symphony for Your Taste Buds